Gay Amsterdam Guide: The Essential Guide To Gay Travel In Amsterdam Netherlands 2019

 While basically every hotel in Amsterdam is friendly and welcoming to the LGBT community, there are some that make an exceptional effort to be part of gay Amsterdam.

 No hotels are exclusively for gay men anymore – a sign of the liberal times we guess – but others are still a crucial part of the gay scene because of their location and history and some hotels are just known as being exceptionally welcoming of gay guests.
 The following gay hotels in Amsterdam can all be relied on for an extraordinary stay in Amsterdam.

 There are hundreds of other good hotel option in Amsterdam if you don’t find what you are looking for but we are confident you’ll find something here for you.
 Whether you want a fun and social hostel, a cheap place to crash after a night of partying or a chic designer option to sip cocktails and surround yourself with fabulous people – Gay Amsterdam as something for everyone!

 Luxury Hotels in Amsterdam

-W Amsterdam ☆☆☆☆☆– Always very gay-popular, this global hotel chain brings their signature style to Amsterdam with a unique one-off creation dripping in avant-garde design and hip luxury.
+W Amsterdam ☆☆☆☆☆– Always very gay-popular, this global hotel chain brings its signature style to Amsterdam with a unique one-off creation dripping in avant-garde design and hip luxury.
 Split across two unique buildings, a former telephone exchange building and a bank, W Amsterdam is an intriguing design mix of heritage and contemporary style where nights never end, and the pulse is always set high –day or night – and the rooftop W Lounge & WET Deck.
 Experience the innovative design and luxury in any one of their 238 stylish guestrooms, including 23 suites, three WOW suites, and two lavish Extreme WOW Suites Design, fashion, and music connect at the W to create an extraordinary dynamic for the city of canals, and it is our favorite hotel in Amsterdam…Close to all the gay attractions by day or by night.